autodiff/benchmark/README.md

 # Autodifferentiation benchmarks

-Things that should be easy:
- - Run benchmarks for specific `autodiff` version
- - Run benchmarks for all tools
- - Update results (binder)
+Scripts and tests to benchmark `autodiff` against itself and against other C++ autodifferentiation tools.
+The objective of this repository is to make it easy to:

+* Evaluate multiple autodifferentiation tools on a specific problem
+* Compare different versions of `autodiff` to track performance

-TODOs
+## TODOs

+This repository is a work in progress.

+* [x] Install tools and build tests in a Dockerfile
-* [x] Generate benchmark executable for each tool
+* [x] Generate exectuable for each benchmark tool
+* [x] Enable dynamically sized tests
-* [ ] Make large tests dynamically sized
+* [ ] Write script that runs tests and collects results, include in Dockerfile
-* [ ] Executable generates data file tagged with name
-* [ ] Plotting tool reads all datafiles

-## Scope
+## Test requirements

-* Dense jacobians in Eigen functions
+* Input and outputs are Eigen vectors
-* No branching
 * Static-sized matrices
 * For tape methods use all available optimizations in recording phase